Altuve hits go-ahead homer in 9th, Astros take 3-2 lead over Rangers in ALCS after benches clear

 “We’ve done it so many times.
 We never give up until the last out,” Altuve said.

-It was the 26th career postseason homer for Altuve, second in major league history behind Manny Ramirez (29).
-The 5-foot-6 star second baseman was playing in his 101st postseason game — all with the Astros.

-“Number one, he wants to be up there.
-Number two, he’s got a high concentration level — because that’s what it takes in big moments like that, is concentration, desire, and relaxation all encompassed into one,” Baker said.
-“This dude is one of the baddest dudes I’ve ever seen, and I’ve seen some greats.”

-García connected off three-time Cy Young Award winner Justin Verlander, who took a 2-1 lead into the bottom of the sixth before Corey Seager doubled, Carter singled and García homered in a span of three pitches.
+García connected off three-time Cy Young Award winner Justin Verlander, who took a 2-1 lead into the bottom of the sixth before Corey Seager doubled, Carter singled and García homered in a span of three pitches to make it 4-2.

 Nathaniel Lowe also went deep for the wild-card Rangers, tying it 1-all in the fifth.